mr4tt/zotbot/README.md

 - [Donkey Kong cheating case rocked by photos of illicit joystick modification](https://arstechnica.com/gaming/2023/02/did-billy-mitchell-use-this-illicit-joystick-to-set-a-donkey-kong-high-score/) - Tall, red-topped stick could prove crucial in Mitchell's defamation suit.

 # wikipedia
+- [Natalia Grace](https://en.wikipedia.org/w/index.php?title=Natalia_Grace&oldid=1303456522) - Natalyah Grace Renee Mans (born Natalia "Natasha" Vadymivna Gava (Ukrainian: Наталія «Наташа» Вадимівна Гава), September 4, 2003; formerly Natalia Lourdes Ciccone  and Natalia Grace Barnett) is a Ukrainian-born American with dwarfism, who was adopted by an American family at the age of seven in 2010, but was allegedly abandoned three years later.
+Kr...

 - [Igbo Landing](https://en.wikipedia.org/w/index.php?title=Igbo_Landing&oldid=1301797844) - Igbo Landing (also called Ibo Landing, Ebo Landing, or Ebos Landing) is a historic site at Dunbar Creek on St. Simons Island, Glynn County, Georgia.
 It was the setting of a mass suicide in 1803 by captive Igbo people who had taken control of the slave ship they were on, and refused to submit to slavery in the United States.
 The event's moral value a...

 - [<i>My Weekend as a 28-Year-Old in Chicago</i>](https://en.wikipedia.org/w/index.php?title=My_Weekend_as_a_28-Year-Old_in_Chicago&oldid=1303692596) - My Weekend as a 28-Year-Old in Chicago is a satirical video created by American comedian Mike Schwanke, under the pseudonym Judd Crud.
 It was published on August 29, 2022, on TikTok, Twitter, and Instagram.
 A parody of "day in the life" vlogs, the video walks through the events of an imagined weekend of Schwanke's life in Chicago, Illinois, growing ...